lguzm77/nvim/README.md

 brew install ripgrep
 ```

-To install lsps and linters use the `:Mason command`
+To install lsps and linters, use the `:Mason command`

 ## List of plugings used in this setup